 Are there consequences for overstaying in Costa Rica?

-Yes, you can be barred from re-entering Costa Rica for a period of 3 times the length of the time they overstayed.
+Yes, you can be barred from re-entering Costa Rica for 3 times the length they overstayed.

-For example, a foreigner who overstays his 90-day tourist visa by 4 months can be barred from re-entering the country for 1 year and will be required to pay a fine of $400 USD.
+For example, a foreigner who overstays his 90-day tourist visa by 4 months can be barred from re-entering the country for 1 year and must pay a fine of $400 USD.
 Just imagine the problems that would cause if you owned property or had family living here!

 How to pay my fine for overstaying in Costa Rica?

 Your fine will have to be paid 48 hours before departing Costa Rica.
-You’ll be able to pay your fine at any branch of Banco de Costa Rica.
+You’ll be able to pay your fine at any Banco de Costa Rica branch.